What Do File Clerk Do?

 Types of File Clerk

-In the United States, there were 135,000 jobs for File Clerk in 2016.
+There were about 135,000 jobs for File Clerk in 2016 (in the United States).
 There is little to no growth in job opportunities for File Clerk.
 Due to new job openings and attrition, there will be an average of 14,200 job openings in this field each year.

 The states with the most job growth for File Clerk are Maryland, Alaska, and Colorado.
 Watch out if you plan on working in Maine, West Virginia, or Hawaii.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for File Clerks is somewhere between $21,390 and $50,230.